yevheniia-shabalova/team_project/README.md

 Key questions our project aims to answer include:

 1. How does temperature affect weekly sales?
-2. What impact does store size have on sales performance?
+2. What impact does prevailing consumer price index (CPI) have on sales performance?
 3. Is there a correlation between unemployment rate and sales?
 4. How do holidays influence weekly sales patterns?
+5. How does fuel price affect weekly sales?

 ## Rules of engagement